ShadowTheHedgehogHacking/CharacterMods/2A Character Pack by DeuZa/README.md

 // Credits //
-This character pack was made 2A  with HeroesONE-reloaded by Sewer56 and Shadow Swap Motion by Dreamsyntax.
+This character pack was made 2A with HeroesONE-reloaded by Sewer56 and Shadow Motion Swapper by dreamsyntax.
 Thanks to them.
-Special thanks to Dreamsyntax for his work and investment on this game, and for its availability.
+Special thanks to dreamsyntax for his work and investment on this game, and for its availability.

 // How to install //